FENG SHUI:

 Shui

-The five elements are wood, fire, water, metal and earth but no element is solely itself.
-They are defined in relation to each other and just like Yin and Yang are interdependent.
-Their relationship is organized in three cycles:
+The FIVE ELEMENTS are wood, fire, water, metal and earth, but no element is itself.
+They define themselves in relation to each other and, like Yin and Yang, are interdependent; Their relationship is organised into three cycles:

-• The constructive cycle: each element nourishes the one that follows it
+• the constructive cycle: each element feeds the next

-• The control cycle: it channels the elements.
+• The control cycle: this channels the elements;

-The five elements must be present together and distributed harmoniously and in a balanced way according to the use of the room and the atmosphere that one wants to give it.
+The five elements must be present together and distributed harmoniously and in a balanced way according to the use of the room and the atmosphere you want to create;

-Yin and Yang are two opposing, interconnected and complementary forces.
-Yin, the black part of the symbol, represents femininity, earth, moon, cold and calm.
-The Yang, the white part of the symbol, represents the masculine, the sky, the heat, the movement.
-It is the balance of these two inseparable forces that ensures a good flow of energy.
-The goal of Feng Shui is to harmonize the two energies in order to keep a balance according to the rooms of the house and their function.
-Colors are also associated with Yin and Yang.
-Red, orange, white and pastel colors are Yang while green, blue, purple, brown, grey and black are Yin.
+YIN AND YANG are two forces that are at once opposed, interconnected and complementary.
+Yin, the black part of the symbol, represents femininity, the earth, the moon, cold and calm.
+The Yang, the white part of the symbol, represents the masculine, the sky, heat and movement.
+It is the balance of these two inseparable forces that ensures a good flow of energy;

-The Pa Kua or Bagua is an essential tool in Feng Shui to analyze a house.
-It represents the eight sectors of life grouped around a center and allows to evaluate the quality of the energy circulating in each of the nine domains and to diagnose their impact on the occupants of the house:
+LA PA KUA or BAGUA is an indispensable Feng (wind) Shui (water) tool for analysing a house; It represents the eight areas of life grouped around a centre.
+It can be used to assess the quality of the energy circulating in each of the nine domains and to diagnose their impact on the occupants of the home:

 • recognition (fire)